 The conducted experiments show the potential of the method to deal with real data.
 The experimental rate of successful relocations is above the 83%, and the false positive rate is about the 1%.
-Besides multiple hypotheses are produced for some of the locations, this redundancy can be exploited to improve robustness and accuracy.
 Sample observations illustrate that the relocation of the vehicle was by no means trivial.